Blockchain Domains: Complete Guide from DNS to ENS

 This often leads to litigation and has kept plenty of lawyers busy over the years.
 One particularly entertaining example involved Microsoft going head-to-head with a Canadian high school student, while other disputes have involved big names like Lufthansa and the rock band Jethro Tull.

-The first of these involves an organisation that most people have probably never heard of, the catchily-titled Internet Corporation for Assigned Names and Numbers or ICANN.
+Back to my earlier questions of: who controls/decides how the domain names work?
+The answer is an organisation that most people have probably never heard of, the catchily-titled Internet Corporation for Assigned Names and Numbers or ICANN.

 This is a non-profit body, based in California, that regulates and administers the entire DNS.
 It also authorises other organisations to act as domain name registrars that then themselves manage domain names.
 Domain.com, GoDaddy and Namecheap are three of the best-known examples of such registrars.